kaiserschmarrn0/mywm/README.md

 mywm - my window manager
 ---------------------------------------------------------------------------------
-mywm is an experimental reparenting window manager
+mywm is a small reparenting window manager

-it aims for a reparenting infrastructure simple enough to be intuitively extensible
+it's meant to be easily modified

 requirements
 ---------------------------------------------------------------------------------